raylutz/daffodil/README.md

 Conversion to pandas directly from arbitrary python with the possibility of mixed types is surprisingly slow.

-We timed the various conversions using Pandas 1.5.3 and 2.4.1.
-Version 2.4.1 is about 6% faster.
+We timed the various conversions using Pandas 1.5.3 and 2.4.1 and were surprized at the overhead for using Pandas.
+Version 2.4.1 is only about 6% faster.
 This analysis was done on an array of a million random integer values.

-Note the time to convert from_lod (List of Dict) to Pandas is about 5.9 seconds per conversion.
+Note the time to convert from_lod (List of Dict) to Pandas is about 5.9 seconds.
 Meanwhile, you can convert from lod to Numpy in only 0.063 seconds, and then from Numpy directly to Pandas instantly, because under the hood, Pandas uses numpy arrays.
 The advantage of using Pydf for arrays with mixed types gets even more pronounced when strings are mixed with numerical data.
-Notice that when we add a string column for indexing the rows in Pandas, the size explodes by more than 10x.
+Notice that when we add a string column for indexing the rows in Pandas, the size explodes by more than 10x, making it less efficient than Pydf.

 These comparisons were run using 1000 x 1000 array with integers between 0 and 100.
 Note that by using Pydf, this decreases the memory space used by 1/3 over simple lod (list of dict) data structure.
-Pandas can be far more economical in terms of space if the data is not mixed.
+Pandas can be far more economical (25% the size of Pydf) in terms of space if the data is not mixed, otherwise, can be much larger.
 Numpy is the most efficient on space because it does not allow mixed data types.

 Manipulating data in the array, such as incrementing values, inserting cols and rows, generally is faster for Pydf over Pandas, while column-based operations such as summing all columns is far faster in Pandas than in Pydf.
-However, it generally is not worth moving to Pandas from Pydf unless at least 30 column operations are performed.

 For example, when summing columns, Pandas can save 0.175 seconds per operation, but 6/0.175 = 34.
 Thus, the conversion to dataframe is not worth it for that type of operation unless at least 34 similar operations